 Application Process

-Take the first step towards joining the Fall 2026 cohort by applying by December 1, 2025
+Take the first step towards joining the Pharmaceutical Sciences graduate program for Fall 2027 by applying by December 1, 2026.

 Medicinal Chemistry lab featuring chair, Dr. Hendrick Luesch